VAT on UK commercial property transactions

 The option to tax

 If a supplier chooses to charge VAT, it can only do so if it has elected to change the supply from 'exempt' to 'taxable'.
 Technically, the supplier must opt to tax and must do so before the date the supply takes place, notifying HMRC in writing of the option to tax within 30 days of the date that the option to tax becomes effective.
-Special rules apply that dictate the date of supply.
-If the supplier has made previous exempt supplies of the land, then it will need the prior approval of HMRC before it can opt to tax.
+Special rules apply that dictate the date of the supply.
+If the supplier has made previous exempt supplies of the land, then it will need prior approval from HMRC before it can opt to tax.

 An option to tax can be disapplied by HMRC under various anti tax-avoidance provisions.